Twashi1/vivium/vault/Script.md

 > Get entity by ID (should be removed later)
 > `ANY`

-### Partial functionality

-`vSetBufferData(table arrayData, vDataType elementType, vEntity entity) -> nil`
-> Modify the data passed as arrayData
-> We assume arrayData starts at index 1 at can be incrementally indexed
-> `SUBMIT, SETUP, UPDATE`, privileged in `SUBMIT`

 `vCursorPosition() -> { number, number }`
 > Retrieves the position of the cursor in (TODO: coordinate system?)
 > `ANY`